Accident Investigation Training

 If a workplace accident results in an injury, or could have caused a serious injury, employers have certain responsibilities.
 Accident investigations help identify root causes and hazards, while finding ways to prevent similar incidents from happening in the future.

-Even in the most seemingly straightforward accidents, seldom, if ever, is there only a single cause.
-An investigation should be conducted by someone experienced in accident causation, experienced in investigative techniques, fully knowledgeable of the work processes, procedures, persons, and environment of a particular situation.
+Even in the most seemingly straightforward accidents, seldom if ever, is there only a single cause.
+An investigation should be conducted by someone experienced in accident causation, experienced in investigative techniques, fully knowledgeable of the work processes, procedures, persons and the environment of a particular situation.

-This in-depth course teaches you to examine underlying factors in a chain of events that end in an accident.
+This in-depth course teaches participants to examine underlying factors in a chain of events that result in an accident.

 Individual Price: $175

 Groups of 6-9 Discount: 15% or Contact Us For Special In-House Training Rates

 **Minimum of 6 participants for this course to run**

 Go to "Registration Options" panel at right for upcoming classes.

 More dates are coming soon.
 Check the Calendar or read our weekly newsletter for updates.

 Course MaterialThis course covers every aspect of accident investigations including: